Family Spirit Nurture:

-- Provide support for exclusive breastfeeding, and delaying the introduction of solid foods until the child is 6 months of age
+- Provides support for exclusive breastfeeding, and delaying the introduction of solid foods until the child is 6 months of age

-- Promote responsive feeding, including recognizing hunger and satiety cues
+- Promotes responsive feeding, including recognizing hunger and satiety cues

-- Promote the creation of safe play spaces for infants and toddlers in the home
+- Promotes the creation of safe play spaces for infants and toddlers in the home

-- Provide psychosocial support and activities to help reduce stress, depression, and substance abuse among new mothers
+- Provides psychosocial support and activities to help reduce stress, depression, and substance abuse among new mothers

-Preventing Early Childhood Obesity: Family Spirit Nurture 3-9 months
+Preventing Early Childhood Obesity: Evaluating Family Spirit Nurture 3-6 months

-Preventing Early Childhood Obesity: Family Spirit Nurture pregnancy-18 months
+Preventing Early Childhood Obesity: Evaluating Family Spirit Nurture Pregnancy-18 months

-Later this year, we will implement the full Family Spirit Nurture program with over 300 expectant mothers ages 14-22 in Shiprock, NM, Gallup, NM, and Whiteriver, AZ.
-We will work with the mothers and their babies from pregnancy through the baby's 18 month birthday.
+A randomized trial of a full Family Spirit Nurture curriculum delivered between pregnancy – 18 months postpartum is being implemented with over 250 expectant mothers ages 14-22 in Shiprock, NM, Gallup, NM, and Whiteriver, AZ.
 Support for this component is being provided through a 5-year National Institute of Child Health and Human Development grant.

-If Family Spirit Nurture is proven to be effective, we will also be able to scale it to the over 100 tribal communities already using Family Spirit in 16 states.
+As Family Spirit Nurture is proven to be effective, we will also be able to scale it to the 130+ communities already using Family Spirit.

 Photo by Ed Cunicelli